 As a book enthusiast and long time GoodReads user, I really liked the idea of BookWyrm, especially to get rid of some of the shortcomings like poor performance and to be able to limit the audience just to be my closer circle.
-(I know that this isn’t the idea of social networking and I probably lose good suggestions from other users, but still.)

 How to run it?